In Wisconsin, bird hunting is as lush and alive as the state’s natural beauty.

 The mourning dove season runs from September 1 to November 29.
 There is a daily bag limit of 15.

-(Governed by federal migratory bird laws.
-HIP survey required)
+(Mourning doves are governed by federal migratory bird laws.
+A HIP survey is required.)

 Other Species for Bird Hunting in Wisconsin

-Finally, should permits be available, the sharp-tailed grouse is open for hunting.
-While there was no season for them in 2022, there might be in the future.
-A collaboration with the MN DNR and the Minnesota Sharp-tailed Grouse Society aims to bring good hunting populations back to Wisconsin.
+There is no sharp-tailed grouse hunting in 2023.
+While there is no season this year and there was sharptail season in 2022, there might be in the future.
+A collaboration between the MN DNR and the Wisconsin Sharp-tailed Grouse Society aims to bring good hunting populations back to Wisconsin.
 If you want to hunt sharp-tailed grouse in the future, you must fill out an application with a fee of $3.

 Upland bird licensing fees for Wisconsin